What is Phadiatop? A Trusted First-Step in Allergy Screening

 3. Can Phadiatop detect food allergies?

 Phadiatop is designed specifically to screen for sensitisation to common inhalant (airborne) allergens such as pollen, dust mites, and pet dander.
 It does not screen for food allergies.
 A related test called Phadiatop Infant includes both inhalant and food allergens and is designed for younger children.
-For adults with suspected food allergy, specific IgE panels may be more appropriate — our guide to reading your lab report explains the units used.
+For adults with suspected food allergy, specific IgE panels may be more appropriate.

 4. How long does it take to receive Phadiatop results?